Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 * The Home page features a responsive navigation bar.
 * The Navigation bar consists of an EN/NL, About, Work, Skills and Contact section.
-* In the Home section, its possible to directly download a PDF of my [CV]
+* In the Home section, its possible to directly download a PDF of my CV.
 * You can see my picture on the background and a download button for my CV.
 * In the About section you read my personal story .
 * In the Work section you find my two projects I worked on during my fullstack development course for Code Institute